Whatever your budget or needs, our guide is here to help you pick the ideal EV from the best family electric cars on sale.

 Cupra Born

-The family car market is dominated by SUVs at the moment but there are still some good old-fashioned hatchbacks out there, and the Cupra Born is one of the most appealing.
-It’s based on the widely-used VW Group’s MEB platform and is a more stylish version of the VW ID.3.
+The family car market is dominated by SUVs at the moment but there are still some good old-fashioned hatchbacks out there, and the Cupra Born is one of the most appealing, especially thanks to a recent facelift.
+It’s based on the widely-used VW Group’s MEB platform (see the Elroq above) and is a more stylish version of the VW ID.3.
 The basic recipe and components are all the same but the Spanish version just has a bit more flair thanks to some neat styling elements.
-At the same time, it’s a practical family car with space for four, up to 342 miles of range and the option of a 322bhp VZ version if you’re hankering for a hot hatch.
+At the same time, it’s a practical family car with space for four, up to 372 miles and the option of a 322bhp VZ version if you’re hankering for a hot hatch.

 Kia EV9